pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. attribute:: valid_after

-        :type: :class:`datetime.datetime`
+        :type: int

-        A naïve datetime representing the UTC time after which the certificate is valid. **This time is inclusive.**
+        An integer representing the UTC timestamp after which the certificate is valid. **This time is inclusive.**

     .. attribute:: valid_before

-        :type: :class:`datetime.datetime`
+        :type: int

-        A naïve datetime representing the UTC time before which the certificate is valid. **This time is not inclusive.**
+        An integer representing the UTC timestamp before which the certificate is valid. **This time is not inclusive.**

     .. attribute:: critical_options